Multi-Lattice Sampling of Quantum Field Theories via Neural Operator-based Flows

 \ExplSyntaxOn \file_get:nnN {\tablepath/exp2.csv}{\ExplSyntaxOff} \tableexptwo \file_get:nnN {\tablepath/exp3.csv}{\ExplSyntaxOff} \tableexpthree \ExplSyntaxOff

-As in the previous experiment, the model does not extrapolate well to lattice sizes much higher than those that it was trained on.
-It is worth noting nonetheless that performance as a function of lattice size does not drop suddenly and it is still acceptable on slightly higher lattice size that the largest training lattice.
+As in the previous experiment, the model does not extrapolate well to lattices much larger than those that it was trained on.
+It is worth noting that performance as a function of lattice size does not drop suddenly and it is still acceptable on lattices slightly larger than the largest training lattice.
 This observation motivates the following experiment.